CPK Insurance

 • Workers' compensation is required in New Mexico for businesses with 3 or more employees, so towing operators with that headcount should plan for workers compensation insurance as part of the purchase.

-• New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so towing companies leasing yard, office, or storage space should be ready to show evidence of coverage.
+• Most commercial leases in New Mexico require proof of general liability coverage, so towing companies leasing yard, office, or storage space should be ready to show evidence of coverage.

 • Because towing operations often move customer vehicles, buyers should ask for on-hook liability coverage and garagekeepers coverage if they handle vehicles in transit or store them on site.